is3012/The-Augmenteers/README.md

 6. Scale numeric values</br>
 7. Encode categorical columns</br>
 # 1. Create the target column
-Before we split the dataset into train/validation/test set, let's create our target column suicide_risk (i.e. high / low risk) using the information from suicides/100k pop.
+Before we split the dataset into train/validation/test set, let's create our target column suicide_rate (i.e. high / low risk) using the information from suicides/100k pop.
 If the value of suicides/100k pop is higher than the mean of suicides/100k pop, we will classify the suicide risk as high, and low otherwise.
 # 2. Create Train, Validation and Test Sets
 Let's split our dataset into three parts.